 Bay College uses a campaign-type strategy for training.
-All Faculty and Staff members are given a basic overview of definitions of Title IX, examples of violations and an understanding of what a "Responsible Employee" is in a classroom training setting in August 2015.
+All Faculty and Staff members are given a basic overview of definitions of Title IX, examples of violations and an understanding of what a "Responsible Employee" is in a Collegewide training setting in January 2016, and August 2016.
 In addition to this, all employees are expected to complete an online training that provides base level definitions, examples, expectations as a responsible employee/mandatory reporter, and how to report incidents in a timely manner.
 Below are examples of the training in more detail: